View Ellen Swenarton's Obituary on TheDay.com and share memories

 |

-Waterford - Ellen B. Swenarton, 85, of Waterford, passed away May 19, 2019, at her home surrounded by her loving family.
+Ellen B. Swenarton, 85, of Waterford, passed away peacefully May 19, 2019, at her home surrounded by her loving family.

 Ellen was born Dec.
-22, 1933, in Hopedale, Mass. to Byron and Veronica (LaPrad) Brown.
+22, 1933, in Hopedale, Mass., to Dr. (Capt.)
+Byron F. Brown (USN MC) and Veronica (LaPrad) Brown.
 She is predeceased by her husband, James E. Swenarton.

+She attended public schools in Hopedale, graduated from Packer Collegiate Institute in Brooklyn Heights, N.Y. and then attended the University of Hawaii and Mary Washington College, where she graduated with a degree in psychology/education.
+Following graduation, she was a first-grade teacher in Prince George County, Md.
+Later, she was employed as a school health aide at Cohanzie Elementary School in Waterford for many years and then as a crisis counselor for Community Mental Health Services of Southeastern Connecticut until she retired.

+She was an active parishioner at St. Paul Roman Catholic Church where she served as a Eucharistic Minister to the sick and religious education teacher and was a member of the Parish Council and St. Gerard Mother's Circle.
+Ellen was also an active community volunteer.
+She was a Girl Scout Troop Leader for many years and a volunteer decision-making counselor for prison inmates with Thresholds of Southeastern Connecticut.

 Fulton-Theroux Funeral Home is handling the arrangements.
-Please see a future edition of The Day for a full obituary.
+Please visit www.fultontherouxnewlondon.com for tributes, directions and more information.

+In lieu of flowers, donations may be made to Unbound Child Sponsorship, 1 Elmwood Ave., Kansas City, KS 66103, Unbound.org.